Fan knowledge and culture helping drive football’s future

 147 Have your say

-Alessandro Del Piero is chased down by Shinji Ono in the first Sydney derby.
+Both Alessandro Del Piero and Shinji Ono will depart Sydney at season's end.
 (AAP Image/Dean Lewins)

 It has been some time coming, but finally, it seems, those in the grandstands and terraces are getting the recognition they deserve, and helping drive the upturn in fortunes for the A-League.